h0tbird/the-voting-app/README.md

 The original demo was designed to run on top of a `Swarm` scheduler with `docker compose`.
 This one has been modified to run on top of a `Marathon/Mesos` scheduler.
+Find also a `Kubernetes` Helm Chart in the `./thevotingapp` directory.

 Five containers are used to compose the product platform: